 The point of asking for forgiveness is NOT so we can do anything we want and selfishly receive grace.
 Jesus has already granted grace to us by His death on the cross.
 As a Christian, the point of asking for forgiveness from God is humility and sorrow for our sin and how it has caused pain to others and us.
 This is important for our spiritual walk with God, but it does not affect our salvation.
 We are in God’s family for good.
 We have no fear of losing our salvation because when He said, “It is finished” it is truly finished.
 And because we believe that our salvation is based on faith and not by anything we do, we know that God will never leave us.
 By His death on the cross, we are saved through faith in Christ.
 So our scrambling to try to catch every sin…doesn’t affect our salvation.

 So when we do sin?
 Don’t beat yourself up.
 Don’t fall into a depression.
 Don’t vow a thousand vows to never sin again.
 By dwelling on your sin, you give it power over you and Satan then has successfully trapped you into staying stuck in them.
 Jesus is victorious and has freed you so you can be a rejoicing Christian, not one who is guilt-ridden with a cloud of failure hanging over your head.

 Confess your sins to God and learn from them.
 Understand the ramifications of your sin and seek to do better next time with the help from the Holy Spirit.
 And believe that He has forgiven you and rejoice that He has granted you His love and grace through His Son.

+Instead of being insecure about our place with God, we can relax and be assured that we have received the PROMISE of Jesus Christ who has forgiven us our sins.
 By living in the Holy Spirit, we naturally live a life of love for God and the fruits of the Spirit manifest through us.

 © 2004 Edrick